• Target level of study

 Admission

-You want to apply in L1 TEE: apply via Parcoursup and choose directly the Earth-Water-Environment portal of the Faculty of Sciences of the University of Montpellier.
+You want to apply for L1 TEE: apply via Parcoursup and choose directly the Earth-Water-Environment portal of the Faculty of Sciences of the University of Montpellier.

 You want to apply for one of the three L2 or L3 courses : apply from April-May via the University of Montpellier's e-candidat application.

-You are a foreign student, you want to apply in L1 TEE or in one of the three L2 or L3 courses and you are currently studying in one of the countries of the "Study in France" perimeter, apply via the " Study in France " application
+If you are a foreign student applying for L1 TEE or one of the three L2 or L3 courses and you are currently studying in one of the countries within the "Study in France" perimeter, apply via the " Study in France " application.

 Read more